 Fairmont State University’s roots reach back to the formation of public education in the state of West Virginia.
-The first private normal school in West Virginia was established in Fairmont in 1865 by John N. Boyd, the school’s first principal, to train teachers.
+The first private normal school in West Virginia was established to train teachers in Fairmont in 1865 by John N. Boyd, the school’s first principal.

 In 1923, the Fairmont State Normal School first offered a four-year bachelor’s degree program in education, making the school a college.
-Today FSU offers more than 80 baccalaureate degrees in business, education, engineering and technology, fine arts, liberal arts, and nursing and allied health administration.
-Graduate programs have been developed in education, business and criminal justice.
+Today FSU offers more than 80 programs of study in business, education, engineering and technology, fine arts, liberal arts, and nursing and allied health administration.
+Graduate programs have been developed in architecture, education, business, and criminal justice.

 The University’s changes in location in Fairmont also reflect its continued growth.
 On February 27, 1867, the normal school became a state institution.
 Construction began on a brick building on the northwest corner of Adams and Quincy streets later that year.
 In 1893, the school moved into a new building on Second Street and Fairmont Avenue.
 In early 1917, the Fairmont State Normal School moved to the building now called Hardway Hall, which sits on a hill overlooking Locust Avenue.

-From its first officially recorded enrollment of 30 students in 1868, FSU has grown to be the third largest of the state’s universities with an enrollment of about 4,600 students.
+From its first officially recorded enrollment of 30 students in 1868, FSU has grown to be one of the state’s largest universities with an enrollment of about 4,200 students.
 The first student, Hyre D. Clark of Buckhannon, graduated from the normal school in 1872.
 Today, FSU has an alumni network of more than 29,000 proud Falcons.